 One interesting trend is the increasing importance of number theory in cryptography and computer science.
 The properties of prime numbers, integers, and other number types are crucial for developing secure encryption algorithms and data compression techniques.
 As technology advances, the practical applications of number theory become more prevalent.

-Furthermore, there's a growing emphasis on making mathematical concepts accessible to a broader audience.
+To build on this, there's a growing emphasis on making mathematical concepts accessible to a broader audience.
 Popular science books, online courses, and interactive tools are helping people of all backgrounds appreciate the beauty and importance of numbers.
 This democratization of mathematical knowledge fosters a deeper understanding of the world and empowers individuals to engage with quantitative information more effectively.

 Contemporary mathematicians and educators are also focusing on how different cultures perceive and use numbers.
 This cross-cultural perspective reveals that the way we classify and interpret numbers can vary significantly across different societies.
 By understanding these differences, we can develop more inclusive and effective approaches to mathematics education.